plating, anodizing, & finishing Q&As since 1989

 It sounds like you are describing the high volume-low pressure approach.
 My own experience, although it included designing dozens of push-pull ventilation systems, was limited to the low volume - high pressure approach, which included no dials or settings -- just small holes on 1" centers drilled into a 1-1/2 or 2" PVC pipe per the illustration above.

-I never saw one that didn't work exceptionally well except if an obstruction blocked the path of the push air.
-Further, it's a bit hard to imagine this low volume approach 'overwhelming' the hood exhaust regardless of settings.
+I never saw one that didn't work exceptionally well except as long as an obstruction didn't block the path of the push air.
+It's hard to imagine this low volume approach 'overwhelming' the hood exhaust regardless of settings.

 If I recall the manual correctly, the high volume approach was usually done with a slotted pipe, maybe with the slot held to dimension with screw-type pipe clamps or with a slot in a small box?
-I never designed one, never had full faith in them, and couldn't understand the point since the other approach worked well for me, although I don't insist that the design I used is 'better' than the other.
+I never designed one, never had full faith in them, and couldn't understand the point since the other approach worked so well (although I don't insist that the design I used is better than the other, just that it's very good).

-Please briefly describe your push air arrangement: How wide are the tanks?
-What is the push air blower's pressure?
+Please briefly describe your system: How wide are the tanks?
+What is the push air pressure?
 What is the air volume per square foot or per lineal foot?
 What does the push air manifold look like?
-Thanks.
+Thanks!

 Luck & Regards,